elmcraft/elmcraft.org/content/discuss.md

 description: Elmcraft Discord
 ---

+# Discuss

-Find the Elmcraft team on Discord
+You can find the Elmcraft team on Discord.

 - Join Elmcraft Discord @TODO
 - Open #general on Elmcraft Discord (must have joined first!) @TODO